Ghaby-X/VP16i-finder/README.md

 ## A web interface for predictive models of VP16 inhibitors built using flask

 This project provides an interface for preictive models that has been developed to predict the inhibition activity of VP16.
-It takes in a Canonical smile as input and returns an activity class and the confidence score of the predictive models.
+VP16 is a transactivator viral protein in the the herpes simplex various which contributes to the transcription of immediate early genes in the virus lifecycle.
+This project takes in a Canonical smile as input and returns an activity class and the confidence score of the predictive models.

 The models were built on the dataset provided by PubChem AID 651615.